pac4j/vertx-pac4j/README.md

 ### Protect an url (authentication + authorization)

-You can protect an url and require the user to be authenticated by a client (and optionally have the appropriate authorizations) by using the `RequiresAuthenticationHandler`:
+You can protect an url and require the user to be authenticated by a client (and optionally have the appropriate authorizations) by using the `RequiresAuthenticationHandler` and `Pac4jAuthProvider`:

     Pac4jAuthProvider authProvider = new Pac4jAuthProvider();
     Pac4jAuthHandlerOptions options = new Pac4jAuthHandlerOptions().withClientName(clientNames);